io9 was launched on 2 January, 2008. Let’s look back at how it has celebrated its birthdays.

 2012: For its fourth birthday io9 gave a 2011 review.
 It talked about fecal matter dropped by wombats.
 It covered the SF/F tv that was happening that week in a series called “What to Watch” and/or “Tv this week” Morning Spoilers.

 2013: On its fifth birthday, io9 talked about a fossil lizard named after Barack Obama.
 The Walking Dead season 3 trailer was worth writing an article about.
 An installment of the “Postal Apocalypse” series happened.
 Morning Spoilers.
+Later in the month the Editor-in-Chief of io9 wrote up a really good article about the first 5.5 years of io9.
+Highly recommended read for anyone interested in the 2007-2013 history of the website.

 2014: On its sixth birthday, io9 did an installment of its “Comment of the Day” series.
 It asked which remake missed the point of the original.
 An installment of “Bookshelf Injection”, io9’s monthly SF/F book release articles, was posted.
 A pretty dang good article from the Observation Deck was shared.
 Morning Spoilers.